Case Study: How a Karachi Couple Built Their First PKR 5 Million Portfolio

 -

-This is an educational simulation based on common household patterns in Karachi.
+This is an educational simulation drawn from typical household patterns in Karachi.
 It is not personal financial advice.

-The purpose is to show how ordinary households can build meaningful portfolio size through process quality rather than speculative trading.
+The goal is to show how ordinary households build real portfolio size through process quality, not speculative trading.

 Household profile at the start